Impact of Clifford operations on non-stabilizing power and quantum chaos: quantum chaos transitions in brick-wall Floquet circuits

 \subsection{Id --- CNOT edge}

 Here, we carry out the spectral analysis of Floquet circuits that have gates from the edge connecting the identity to the CNOT operation.
 Along this edge, one of the three Euler angles, let us say $ c_x $, varies from $ 0 $ to $ \pi/2 $, while the other two parameters remain fixed at zero.
 Similar to the previous cases, the local operations are randomly chosen single-qubit Clifford gates.
 To probe quantum chaos, we compute $ \langle r \rangle $, averaged over many realizations of the Floquet operator as $ c_x $ is slowly varied.
 In contrast to the above edges, we observe that single-step Floquet circuits, defined in Eq.~(\ref{eq:Floquet_unitary}), exhibit many-fold degeneracies in their quasi-eigenspectra.
 However, $\langle r\rangle$ is not properly defined for degenerate spectra.
 To circumvent this issue, we introduce multiple brick-wall layers within a single time step.
-This adjustment ensures that the degeneracies are lifted and allows the dynamics to accurately predict the chaotic or regular behavior associated with the considered gates.
+This adjustment ensures that the degeneracies are lifted and allows the dynamics to accurately predict the behavior associated with the considered gates.
 The corresponding numerical results are presented in Fig.~\ref{fig:magivsR1}.

-In the figure, the averaged value of $\langle r\rangle$ is plotted as a function of $c_x$ for the same system sizes as in the previous cases.
+In the figure, $\langle r\rangle$ is plotted against $c_x$ for the same system sizes as in the previous cases.
 In the numerical simulations, three consecutive layers of Eq.~(\ref{eq:Floquet_unitary}) are treated as a single time step.
 For small $c_x$, $\langle r\rangle$ starts below the value $\langle r\rangle_{\text{Poisson}}\approx0.386294$ due to nearly degenerate spectra.
-As $c_x$ is tuned away from zero, the curves corresponding to different system sizes intersect near $c_{x, c} \approx 0.3046$, signaling a critical transition from regular to quantum chaotic behavior.
-The inset in Fig.~\ref{fig:magivsR1} shows the finite size scaling analysis and the corresponding data collapse for various system sizes, along with the extracted critical exponents $\nu = 0.7061$ and $\zeta = 0.0006$.
+As $c_x$ is tuned away from zero, the curves corresponding to different system sizes intersect near $c_{x, c} \approx 0.20$, signaling a critical transition from regular to quantum chaotic behavior.
+The inset in Fig.~\ref{fig:magivsR1} shows the finite size scaling analysis and the corresponding data collapse for various system sizes, along with the extracted critical exponents $\nu = 0.97$ and $\zeta = 0.001$.
 Beyond the critical point, $\langle r\rangle$ remains close to the CUE value.
 However, as $c_x$ approaches the endpoint $\pi/2$, the spacing statistics begin to deviate from the CUE prediction, indicating a suppression of quantum chaos at the endpoint.